What Could a Book Do for You?

 When I asked him more about the book, he went on for five minutes and then paused in mid-sentence.
-“You wouldn’t steal my idea would you?”
+“You wouldn’t steal my idea, would you?”

-I assured I wouldn’t and told him that he was the best person to write his book.
+I assured him that I wouldn’t and told him that he was the best person to write his book.
 I asked him when he would start writing, and he said, “Next week; I just have to find the time.”

-A few minutes later I spoke with Mary.
+A few minutes later, I spoke with Mary.
 She confided that she had overcome some intense traumas and had a number of great stories about her life.
 “I could help others with what I have learned.
 Think I could write a good book.”